ApacheThunder/ysMenuBootstrap/Readme.md

 Ensure TTMENU.sys file exists.
 YSMenu might hang trying to create it so you may need to have a copy of this file present first.

+# Disclaimer

+Note some flashcarts are known to brick when using unsupported YSMenu versions on them.
+Do note I have made no attempts to fix this.
+The replacement of the ttpatch.dat file might prevent this but I do not know how or why the bricking happens and if that brick code isn't happening in the dat files I replace then you can still brick the flash cart.
+Use this at your own risk.

+This is safe to use on N-Cards however as I have tested this on those.

 # License
 Note: While the GPL license allows you to distribute modified versions of this program it would be appreciated if any improvements are contributed to devkitPro.
 Ultimately the community as a whole is better served by having a single official source for tools, applications and libraries.